-HEALTH OCCUPATIONS YEAR 1 (enroll in both) VHO201 HEALTH OCCUPATIONS I (semester 1) VHO 301 HEALTH OCCUPATIONS II (semester 2) This class counts for Health credit.
+HEALTH OCCUPATIONS YEAR 1 (enroll in both) VHO201 HEALTH OCCUPATIONS I (semester 1) VHO 301 HEALTH OCCUPATIONS II (semester 2)

+\This class counts for Health credit.

-GR: 10, 11, 12; 1 year; Credit: 2.5
+GR: 11, 12; 1 year; Credit: 2.5

-PREREQUISITE: Grade-level math and English with a C
+PREREQUISITE: Grade-level math and English with a C or above preferred for success in program.
+Students must be 16 years or older to be enrolled.

-or above preferred for success in program.
-Note: Healthcare Worker Background Check and copy of Social Security Card required by IDPH, 2 step TB testing, and Covid testing, vaccine, exemptions per facility (for clinicals) requirements.
+Note: Healthcare Worker Background Check and copy of Social Security Card required by IDPH, 2 step TB testing, and other requirements set forth by the facility.